 Your property taxes

-Although funding for stormwater services was removed from the City’s tax-supported budget for 2017, your property taxes might not go down.
+Although funding for stormwater services was removed from the City’s tax-supported budget in 2017, your property taxes might not have gone down.
 Municipal taxes are only one portion of your property tax bill.
 Property taxes are calculated based on:

 - The value of your property (your MPAC assessment)

 - Municipal taxes (to fund Police, Fire and Ambulance Service, roads and sidewalks, garbage collection, snow removal, transit, parks, recreation, and all other City programs and services)